ezodude/orra/README.md

 We're just getting started and are ironing out the details of a **Local Development Environment**.

-So far, we've settled a simple way to define a workflow.

 You create an Orra app, then decorate any function with an `app.step` to create a workflow.
 The steps are then orchestrated by Orra to execute the workflow.

 For example: